NieneB/InternshipReport/index.md

 In this research, web geo-visualization is explored through a case study in the field of cultural heritage [CH].

 There is a big relevance of using geospatial data and geo information systems for the field of cultural heritage conservation purposes.
 Safeguarding and exploiting CH is high on the agenda and includes the use of digital management systems.
 Before this was a hand-made task, but with the growing computer science there are new ways for the digital preservation, innovation and updating cultural heritage data.

+1. digitalizing CH data in a web GIS system preserves the data, by presenting the digital records in the form of focusing on its relation to place.
+Geographical information systems have proved their potential to present and exploit cultural heritage data.
+2. such a system can be used for research aims.
+Implementing analysis on the spatial correlation and relations of different datasets and enrich the knowledge already existing.
+(Droj, 2010; Karavia & Georgopoulos, 2013; Lai, Luo, & Zhang, 2012; Meyer et al., 2007)
+3. enriching current datasets by linking it in space and time to other datasets, which do not contain exact location data but do contain a sense of place in the thematic data description.
+Assumption is that the place referred to in historical documents, probably refer to the identical real-world place if they are related in name.
 The next step is to document cultural heritage data across geographic space to preserve and safeguard the amount of cultural heritage data on another level.
 More and more central and local authorities responsible for cultural heritage use GIS as one of the main infrastructure components when digitalizing CH data.
 (Deal, 2014; Droj, 2010;Meyer, Grussenmeyer, Perrin, Durand, & Drap, 2007; Petrescu, 2007)

 For cultural heritage data, the issue of the representation of the results of inventories in mapping systems and updating and maintaining the data, remains open.
 Web-mapping applications can be used to make open access-easy to use formats, for the assessment and promotion of heritage data.
 Web-mapping is a suitable tool for visualizing and updating geo heritage data.
 In general, much of the spatial data being created and shared is strongly visual in nature, including photographs, video, maps and art (Elwood, 2011;  Martin, Reynard, Pellitero Ondicol, & Ghiraldi, 2014)